WHAT IS VASRA?

 What do you need to know about VASRA?

-To get more involved, please contact our Volunteer VP, and ask about our Parent Rep opening — Oakton Crew needs a parent to act as our VASRA representative this year, to keep the club informed of work assignments and changes, and to make sure we are pulling our weight in the organization.
-This role is a great opportunity to meet parents from other teams, and to play an important role for Oakton Crew.
+To get more involved, please contact our Volunteer VP, and ask about our Parent Rep opening — Oakton Crew needs a parent to act as our VASRA representative, to keep the club informed of work assignments and changes, and to advocate for our club.
+This role is a great opportunity to meet parents from other teams, and to play an important and consistent role for Oakton Crew.